elm/compiler/README.md

 Elm
 ===

 This is the Elm compiler and server, allowing you to develop Elm applications that run in any modern browser.
+If you intend to serve Elm with a Haskell backend, be sure to read the Elm+Haskell section.

 Installation Process
 --------------------